Belconnen

 Belconnen is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Belconnen has one of the most culturally diverse populations in Australia, with 48.8% speaking a language other than English at home and 52.7% born overseas.
-Christianity is the predominant religion, comprising 28.2% of Belconnen's population.
-Hinduism is significantly overrepresented, making up 10.7%, compared to the Australian Capital Territory average of 4.0%.
+Belconnen has a culturally diverse population, with 48.8% speaking a language other than English at home and 52.7% born overseas.
+Christianity is the main religion in Belconnen, comprising 28.2% of its population.
+Hinduism is significantly overrepresented, making up 10.7%, compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity